Pop 2 (mixtape)

-Pop 2 is the fourth mixtape by English singer and songwriter Charli XCX, released on 15 December 2017 by Asylum Records.
-Executive produced by A.G.
-Cook of PC Music, sessions for the mixtape began just several months before its release and featured a wide variety of guest contributions.
-The project received acclaim from music critics, and was backed by the single "Out of My Head" featuring Alma and Tove Lo.
+Pop 2 is the fourth mixtape by British singer Charli XCX, released on 15 December 2017 by Asylum Records.
+Executively produced by A. G. Cook of PC Music, sessions for the mixtape began several months before its release and featured a wide variety of guest contributions.
+The mixtape was backed by its only single "Out of My Head" featuring Alma and Tove Lo, released exactly one week before its release.

+Pop 2 was acclaimed by critics upon its release; some reviewers went on to call it her best body of work yet.
+Its innovative blend of electronic music influences was generally praised by reviewers.
+In 2019, Pitchfork ranked the album 40th in its list of "The 200 Best Albums of the 2010s".